-D- 1) Application of Ecological Criteria to Design, Select and Designate new protected areas.
-Manitoba Conservation is not designing and designating protected areas that ecologically represent the province's natural regions.
-A technical methods report is not available for a fifth consecutive year.
+D 1) Application of Ecological Criteria to Design, Select and Designate new protected areas.
+Manitoba Conservation is not designing and designating protected areas that ecologically represent Manitoba's natural regions.
+A technical methods report is not available for the sixth consecutive year.
 New protected areas are falling short in comparison to the options available to represent landscapes and natural regions.
-Manitoba Conservation has again adjusted previous assessments of natural region representation, making its own methods suspect.

 F 2) Protected Areas Strategy and Action Plan to complete protected areas system for each natural region.
 In 2004, the Conservation Minister renewed his commitment to the intent and ecological standards of Manitoba's Action Plan for a Network of Protected Areas, and to develop a new Action Plan.
-The new Action Plan has still not been provided, despite commitments from three Conservation ministers.
-Over 70 candidate sites are stuck in the system, without protection decisions.
+The new Action Plan has still not been provided.
+Over 70 candidate sites are stuck in the system, without decisions.

-C 3) Protected Areas System Completion to Date** Natural region representation has not increased since 2000.
-8,571 ha of protected lands added to the system since the 2005 grade. **This criterion is triple weighted as it assesses actual protected lands for each natural region based on what remains to be done to complete Manitoba's network of protected areas.
-A 'C' grade means only one third of Manitoba's protected areas are in place.
+C 3) Protected Areas System Completion to Date** Although 6,191 ha of protected lands were added to the system since the 2006 grade, 15,152 ha were removed this year, resulting in a net loss of 8,961 ha. **This criterion is triple weighted to assess actual protected lands for each natural region based on what is needed to complete Manitoba's network of protected areas.
+A 'C' grade means one third of Manitoba's protected areas are in place.
 See Manitoba Wildlands' protected areas audit.

-F 4) Rate of Progress in Protected Areas Designation The slow rate of protected areas establishment, especially in Manitoba's boreal forest regions, means many decisions are needed to complete Manitoba's regional network of protected areas.
-The risk of new development in Manitoba's forest and taiga regions far exceeds decisions to protect our lands and waters.
-Despite verbal support for the new east side World Heritage Site no action to protect these lands has been taken.
-Commitments made in government's Green and Growing policy statement have not been acted on (See Manitoba Wildlands Critique of Green and Growing).
+F 4) Rate of Progress in Protected Areas Designation The slow rate of protected areas establishment, especially in Manitoba's boreal forest regions, means many decisions are needed to complete Manitoba's regional networks of protected areas.
+Manitoba's government needs to embrace 'Conservation First' decision making to protect our lands and waters.
+Despite verbal support for the east side World Heritage Site no action to protect these lands has been taken since 2004.

-D+ 5) Protection Standards Maintained or Extended Action since 2005 Protected Areas Grade:
+D 5) Protection Standards Maintained or Extended Action since 2006 Protected Areas Grade:

-C 6) Legislation/policies to assist private sector in protected areas establishment.
-Manitoba continues to identify, and recognize Nature Conservancy protected lands.
-No response from Manitoba Conservation regarding steps to protect Ducks Unlimited held lands.
+B 6) Legislation/policies to assist private sector in protected areas establishment.
+Manitoba continues to identify, and recognize privately held protected lands.
+Lands held by Ducks Unlimited were protected this year.
 A public registry of all conservation easements and private protected lands was called for by WWF Canada in 1995, and still does not exist.
-Only lands where technical information is available included in the grade.
-See Manitoba Wildlands critique of MOAs for private lands protection.
+Only lands where technical information provided included in grade.
+City of Winnipeg Memorandum of Agreement has potential to bring significant lands into 2008 grade.